Rating

 Birth of Venus

-The Medici often employed local artists so it's no surprise that all the important Tuscan artists are represented here including Giotto, Botticelli, Leonardo da Vinci and Michelangelo.
+The Medici often employed local artists, so it’s no surprise that all the important Tuscan artists are represented here, including Giotto, Botticelli, Leonardo da Vinci and Michelangelo.
 But other masters such as Raphael, Caravaggio, Rubens, van Dyck and Rembrandt are also well represented.
-Some of the most famous works in the gallery are the 'Birth of Venus' by Botticelli and the portraits of the duke and duchess of Urbino, considered the first Renaissance portraits.
+Some of the most famous works in the gallery are the ‘Birth of Venus’ by Botticelli, Caravaggio’s Medusa, and the portraits of the duke and duchess of Urbino, considered the first Renaissance portraits.

-The museum also owns a collection of Roman statues - which Renaissance artists often used as models - and Gothic paintings - many with Byzantine influences - from the 13th and 14th century.
+The museum also owns a collection of Roman statues – which Renaissance artists often used as models – and Gothic paintings – many with Byzantine influences – from the thirteenth and fourteenth centuries.